MirolimMajidov/EventMessaging/EventBus.RabbitMQ/README.md

     },
     "Subscribers": {
       "PaymentCreated": {
+        "VirtualHostKey": "users_test",
+        "QueueName": "payments_queue_UserService",
+        "RoutingKey": "payments.created"
+      }
+    },
+    "VirtualHostSettings": {
+      "users_test": {
         "ExchangeName": "payments_exchange",
         "VirtualHost": "users/test",
-        "RoutingKey": "payments.created",
         "QueueArguments": {
           "x-queue-type": "classic",
           "max-length-bytes": 1048576
         }
+      },
+      "payments": {
+        "ExchangeName": "payments_exchange",
+        "VirtualHost": "payments"
       }
     }
-  },
+  }
 ```

 A section may have the following subsections: <br/>
 `DefaultSettings` - to set the default configuration/settings for connecting to the RabbitMQ and publishing and receiving messages.
 If you don't pass them, it will use default settings of RabbitMQ; The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue.
 Another thing is that, by passing false to the `IsEnabled` option, we able to just disable using RabbitMQ.<br/>
 `Publishers` - set custom settings for the publishers if needed.
-If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
+If you don't pass them, it will use the virtual host settings based on the `VirtualHostKey` which configured in the `VirtualHostSettings` section; <br/>
 `Subscribers` - set custom settings for the subscribers if needed.
-If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings.
-The subscriber event has optional parameter named `QueueArguments` to pass the arguments to the queue.
+If you don't pass them, it will use the virtual host settings based on the `VirtualHostKey` which configured in the `VirtualHostSettings` section; <br/>
+`VirtualHostSettings` - adding virtual host configuration by given a key to use them from the publishers and subscribers.
+If we just add a new virtual host and not set all parameters, the not assigned properties automatically get/inherit a value from the default settings.
+If we don't want to use the default settings, we need to just set empty to the property to avoid auto-set.
+Then we can use the registered a virtual host from any subscribers or publishers by passing a `VirtualHostKey` value. <br/>

 ##### Can we use the TLS protocol while publishing events or subscribing to the events?
 Yes, we can.
-For that we need to just enable the using the TLS protocol by adding the options below to the `DefaultSettings` if we want to use that in all events, or add them to the specific publishing or subscribing event:
+For that we need to just enable the using the TLS protocol by adding the options below to the `DefaultSettings` if we want to use that in all events, or add them to the specific virtual host to use from the publishing or subscribing event:

 ```
 "RabbitMQSettings": {